 Applications for study leave should be discussed with your educational supervisor in the first instance, and there are Trust specific forms for applying for leave.
 The E Portfolio has a section to document the courses you have attended during your training.

-You can help coordinate the journal club/grand round on a Wednesday morning for the wider postgraduate community of psychiatrists attached to Plymouth Community Healthcare, arrange taster days for foundation doctors, and participate in careers events at either medical school.
+You can help coordinate the journal club/grand round on a Wednesday morning for the wider postgraduate community of psychiatrists attached to Livewell SW, arrange taster days for foundation doctors, and participate in careers events at either medical school.

 The curriculum spells out the expected competencies in various therapeutic modalities.